 - The V.A.T.
 Law, L. 95(I)/2000, as it has been amended.

 4. What type of goods may be placed under the OP Procedure?

-All union goods may be placed under OP procedure except, according to article 259(2)-UCC, those:
+All union goods may be placed under OP procedure except, those:

 - where the temporarily exported goods cannot be identified in the processed products·